easlice/bandcamp-downloader/README.md

   --download-since DOWNLOAD_SINCE
                         Only download items purchased on or after the given date.
                         YYYY-MM-DD format, defaults to all items.
+  --extract, -x         Extracts downloaded albums, organised in {ARTIST}/{ALBUM} subdirectories.
+                        Songs are extracted to the path specified in the `--directory`/`-d` flag, otherwise to the current directory if not specified.
+Upon completion, original .zip file is deleted.
   --dry-run             Don't actually download files, just process all the web data
                         and report what would have been done.

-  --extract               Unzip all albums into a subfolder named after the album, under the artist folder.
+  --summary             Display a summary of the status of every item at the end.
                         Deletes the zip file on completion of command.
   --verbose, -v
 ```